bgord/knowledge/README.md

 - How to use bitwise logical operators?
 - Simple search by phrase
 - What is requestAnimationFrame for?
+- RegExp to match a string starting with a word
+- RegExp to match a string ending with a word

 ### [nginx](nginx.md)
 - How to serve an index.html file on given port?